dboddie-canonical-work/disgorged-docs/snapcraft-app-and-service-metadata.rst

 Example: ``autostart: my-chat.desktop``

-See `Autostart desktop files <the-snap-format.md#snapcraft-app-and-service-metadata-heading--autostart>`__ for an example of both the desktop file and the *Exec* file entry.
+See :ref:`Autostart desktop files <the-snap-format-autostart>` for an example of both the desktop file and the *Exec* file entry.

-.. _snapcraft-app-and-service-metadata-heading--before:
+.. _snapcraft-app-and-service-metadata-before:

 before
 ~~~~~~